Join us every Sunday from 1-4 pm at the Kelowna Art Gallery for Family Sundays.

 August 23 | Blind Contour Drawing

-Blind contour drawing is an excellent way to train the eye to draw what it really sees rather than what it thinks it sees.
-We will create our own blind contour drawings by looking at our subject instead of our hand as it draws on the paper.
+Blind-contour drawing is an excellent way to train the eye to draw what it really sees rather than what we thinks we see.
+We will create our own blind-contour drawings by looking at our subject instead of our hand as we draw on the paper.

 August 30 | Andy Warhol Screen Printing Activity